equinor/appsec-fundamentals-authn-authz-cs/ex-11/doc/client_code_config.md

 * New environment variables `EPISODES_API_URI` and `EPISODES_API_URL` that needs to be added to then env file
   * Hint: Microsoft Entra ID -> App Registrations -> Episodes Api -> Expose An Api -> Application ID URI
-  * Hint: Exclude the prefix 'api://'
   * Update the client env file (appsec-course-client-eq.env)
 * Run `aa-save-env-files-to-github-user-secret.sh` in a terminal window to persist the new environment variables (don't __reload__)